 I have previous military experience in the Regular Force, Reserve Force or in the Cadet Movement

 As a reservist, can I apply for the Regular Officer Training Plan (ROTP)?

-Yes, but the procedure is different from the one a civilian candidate must follow.
+Yes, but the procedure is different from the one a civilian applicant must follow.
 To apply, a reservist is required to request a component transfer.

 If you have filled and submitted an online transfer request to the ROTP and your application remains unacknowledged after a week, please contact the CMP DMCPG Element Transfer Section at NDHQ in Ottawa immediately, by email at DMCPG_5_CT-DPGCM_5_ME@forces.gc.ca to follow up on your request.

-We suggest you keep the Royal Military College Saint-Jean Registrar informed of your intentions and actions at firstname.lastname@example.org.
+We suggest to Junior applicant to keep the Royal Military College Saint-Jean Registrar informed of your intentions and actions at email@example.com.